jedi-narwhal/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 3. The UV coordinates are stored is in the vertic data of the UV mesh of the shader.
 4. Yes, this is really interesting to me.
 I thought is was really cool you can do this!

+## W7
+### Devlog Questions
+1. The data from the Shiba Mesh.
+2. It is blended at the edges because each vertex has a color going in between the vertices, the clor becomes interprolated.
+3. It is less detail because we are using a vertex from the mesh which is less detailed than a texture.
+It helps artists know inconsistancies.
+4. In the back hind leg, the color is off and there is a whole of a random color.
+5. We could use the UV map becuase it will give us the colors will get applied to the mesh.
+6. The surface normal on the shiba of the leg isn't perpendicular to the surface.
+7. We use addative because we want to add the fire to whatever is behind it.
+By adding 2 colors, the colors increase and the value gets lighter.